parthyadav3105/csfreshers/README.md

 ### Technologies
+Ok, so you have done above said things, cool!
+But now what? keep making useless project doesn't make sense and now you are in your 2nd year(completed 2 semesters).
+Need to do some thing that will get you landed with a good package in a MNC two years later.

-Quickly google these technologies and try understand what these are-
+First, quickly google these technologies and try understand what these are and then continue reading further-
 * Machine Learning, Deep Learning
 * Blockchain
 * Serverless